T

 +

-Yes, English is widely spoken and understood in Kuala Lumpur, especially in tourist areas, hotels, restaurants, and shopping malls.
-Bahasa Malaysia is the official language, but you'll find that most Malaysians involved in tourism and business have a good command of English, making communication straightforward for visitors.
+Yes, English is widely spoken in Kuala Lumpur, especially in tourist areas, hotels, shopping malls, and restaurants.
+You'll find that most Malaysians involved in the tourism industry and business sectors are comfortable conversing in English, making navigation and communication relatively easy for visitors.

-Can you drink the tap water in Kuala Lumpur?
+Can you drink tap water in Kuala Lumpur?

 +

-No, it is generally not recommended to drink tap water directly in Kuala Lumpur.
-While the water undergoes treatment, it's best to stick to bottled water for drinking and brushing your teeth to avoid any potential stomach upsets.
-Most hotels and convenience stores readily offer bottled water.
+No, it is not recommended to drink tap water in Kuala Lumpur.
+While the water is treated, it's best to stick to bottled water for drinking and brushing your teeth to avoid any potential stomach issues.
+Bottled water is readily available and inexpensive throughout the city.

 +